aabbtree77/adast/README.md

 - The Polish PD04 "middleware" is a clever transformation of one such repairing process to a commercial product.

 - The machine is surprisingly long lasting.
 We fixed it on February 2020, and it worked without a major hassle until May 2023.
-Recently, the knife-lifting hydraulics had to be replaced, and we suspect there is also something with the motor brake system that occasionally refuses to move the knife.
-This problem becomes significant only with very high loads and it is not as bad as it sounds since the impulses are counted correctly and the knife positioning remains precise.
-It only somewhat annoys the operator as at those "motion refusal" times the operator needs to re-enter the same target distance value again.

-- In the nearest future a factory owener plans to do a major maintenance of the motor.
-If that does not fix the high load problem, we might replace the motor and also add a so called inverter which could allow a smooth knife motion.
-The code will have to be rewritten then.
-TBC...
+The motor brake system now starts to give up as it occasionally refuses to move the knife.
+Instead of replacing the motor, the factory owner bought another similar used machine.

 ## References